kohlschutter/junixsocket/src/site/markdown/building.md

     If you have a different platform or architecture, [continue here](customarch.html).

- 2. Install the Java JDK 9 or newer (preferably Java 11), Maven 3.6 or newer, and junixsocket.
+ 2. Install the Java JDK 16 or newer, Maven 3.8.8 or newer, and junixsocket.

-    Even though junixsocket can run on Java 8, you need Java 9 or better to build it, so we can support the new Java module system on newer Java versions.
+    Even though junixsocket can run on Java 8, you need Java 16 or better to build it, so we can support the new Java module system on newer Java versions as well as features that are only available on newer versions (e.g., UnixDomainSocketAddress).

  3. Install a development environment so you can compile C code (preferably clang/llvm).